api-evangelist/providers/_store/api-evangelist-conversations.md

 name: API Evangelist Conversations

-description: >-

-  This is the API contract for the API Evangelist conversations API,
+description: This is the API contract for API Evangelist conversations.

-  inventorying all of the APIs managed through the platform.

 image: >-